ahvshim/ahvshim/README.md

 👋 Hi there, I’m Ahmed\
 👀 I’m interested in Data Scientist in International Relation\
-🌱 I’m currently doing Master Data Science\
+🌱 I’m currently doing Master's in Data Science\
 💞️ I’m looking to collaborate on Data Scientist Projects\
 ⚡ Motto: If at first, you don’t succeed; call it version 1.0\
 😄 Joke: A SQL query walks into a resturant, walks up to two tables, and asks, “Can I join you?”\